 Snoring and Sleep Apnea

-The two terms, snoring and Sleep Apnea, often get confused and mixed up.
+The two terms, snoring and Sleep Apnea, often get confused.
 Most of us snore at least once in our lifetime, but it is not as common for us to be diagnosed with sleep apnea.
 With distinct symptoms for each of the terms, it is easy to determine which of the two you possess.